4GeeksAcademy/StarWar-REST-API-Diego-Guillen/README API.md

         "username": "username"
         }

-# Add a Favorite starship for a user
+# Add a Favorite Starship for a user

     - [POST] /users/favorites/startships/<int:starship_id>
         * send JSON with the username where the starship favorite will be added {
         "username": "username"
         }